How To Get a Divorce in the UK

 It only takes a day or two after applying for the Final Order for the court to issue it.
 Once you have it, the marriage is officially ended.
 Keep this document safe as it is your proof of divorce.

-How long will a no-fault divorce take?
+How long does a divorce take?

 Because of the 20-week cooling-off period, a no-fault divorce will take a minimum of six months.
 This is roughly the same amount of time, or potentially longer, than the old system.
-You will, however, be able to get a divorce without blaming each other so the new system may seem easier and less stressful by comparison.
+You will, however, be able to get a divorce without blaming each other, so the new system may seem easier and less stressful by comparison.

 Email us Send us an email and we’ll get back to you